pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 ## <a id='config-dev-ns'></a>Configure developer namespaces

-After you finish installing Tanzu Application Platform, you are ready to configure developer namespaces.
+After you finish installing Tanzu Application Platform, configure developer namespaces.
 To prepare developer namespaces, you must export the Metadata Store secrets you created earlier to those namespaces.

 ### <a id="export-multicluster"></a> Exporting SCST - Store secrets to a developer namespace in a Tanzu Application Platform multicluster deployment